JelleKomrij/Build-your-own-security-cam/macOS/readme.md

 if your working from home:

-1. Start by cloning the following github to your laptop and start the configuration:
+2. Start by cloning the following github to your laptop and start the configuration:

 ```
 cd ~/esp
 git clone --recursive https://github.com/donny681/ESP32_CAMERA_QR
 ```
-2. Op the Camera QR directory & open the menuconfiguration
+3. Open the Camera QR directory & open the menuconfiguration

 ```
 cd ESP32_CAMERA_QR
 make -j4 menuconfig
 ```

-3. Move into the ESP32 Camera Demo Configuration and change the SSID/password.
+4. Move into the ESP32 Camera Demo Configuration and change the SSID/password.

-4. Also select the QR recognize support.
+5. Also select the QR recognize support.
 Press Y in the configuration settings

 ![QRRECOGNISE](./images/QRRECOGNISE.png)

-5. Go to component config
+6. Go to component config

-6. Go to Esp-32 specific
+7. Go to Esp-32 specific

-7. Add Y in Support for external, SPI connected RAM field
+8. Add Y in Support for external, SPI connected RAM field

    ![SPI](./images/SPI.png)

-8. Disconnect the ESP32 by removing the USBTOTTL from your laptop
+9. Disconnect the ESP32 by removing the USBTOTTL from your laptop

-9. To upload our program to the ESP32-CAM, we have to set it in 'Download' mode, it can be done by connecting a jumper cable to`GND port` and `1O0 port`
+10. To upload our program to the ESP32-CAM, we have to set it in 'Download' mode, it can be done by connecting a jumper cable to`GND port` and `1O0 port`

     ![IMG_5368](./images/IMG_5368.JPG)

- 10. Connect the ESP32 board to your laptop using the USBTOTTL cable.
+11. Connect the ESP32 board to your laptop using the USBTOTTL cable.

- 11. Now we can flash the board by:
+12. Now we can flash the board by:
 ```
 make -j4 flash monitor ESPPORT=/dev/cu.usbserial-123456
 ```

-12. Remove the jumper cable and restart the device by pressing the reboot button on the bottom of the device.
+13. Remove the jumper cable and restart the device by pressing the reboot button on the bottom of the device.

 After flashing you will see the following in the monitor:

 ![cameratest](./images/cameratest.png)

-13. Note down the IP address in the monitor and point your browser to `<ipadress>/pgm`
+14. Note down the IP address in the monitor and point your browser to `<ipadress>/pgm`

 to make a single picture.

-##Challenge: use a QR code to get the Wifi connection params and connect the ESP
+## Challenge: use a QR code to get the Wifi connection params and connect the ESP

 1. For this the following must be changed in the main/main_app.c: